 The reason for this is that unlike English and many other languages, Japanese sentence structure inverts the common word order many of us are familiar with.

-In order to understand how sentences are structured in Japanese, we first need to wrap our minds around word order, particles, and verb placement.
+In order to understand the sentence structure of Japanese, you first need to wrap our minds around word order, particles, and verb placement.
 Let's get to it.

 One of the most notorious features of Japanese is the order in which it places verbs in a sentence.
 Whether you are just getting started or have been learning Japanese for a while, you have likely already come across the concept of sentence final verb usage.